This information helps agents and certificate holders ensure that any representations they make do not create a false impression for a consumer.

 At what point should a material fact be disclosed?

-Sections 73 and 73A of the Property, Stock and Business Agents Act states that during the marketing of a property for sale an agent must not falsely understate his/her true estimate of the selling price of that property.
-This understatement could be in the form of written or verbal advice to a prospective purchaser or in an advertisement which the agent published or caused to be published.
+This understatement could be in the form of written or verbal advice to a prospective purchaser, or in an advertisement which the agent published or caused to be published.

 Loose-fill asbestos insulation register

-The addresses of specific properties containing loose-fill asbestos insulation should be on the loose-fill asbestos insulation register.
+The addresses of specific properties containing loose-fill asbestos insulation are listed on the loose-fill asbestos insulation register.